Suleiman Abdul Baqi

-Suleiman Abdul Baqi is the leader of Ahrar Jabal al-Arab in Syria.
-He has served as the head of security in Suwayda city since September 2025.
+Suleiman Abdul Baqi is a Syrian politician who served as the head of security in Suwayda from September 2025 to April 2026, alongside serving as the leader of Ahrar Jabal al-Arab, a pro-government Druze militia.

-Life
+Early life and career

 He was born around 1985.
-Abdul Baqi was targeted in several assassination attempts; one took place in September 2021.
+During the Syrian civil war, Abdul Baqi was targeted in several assassination attempts; one took place in September 2021.
 He and two others were also targeted near Suwayda National Hospital on 11 November 2024, which resulted in injuries to all three.
-Several months later, in March 2025, his home in Suwayda was targeted by RPGs.
+Several months later in March 2025, his home in Suwayda was targeted by rocket launchers.

-He was appointed the head of the "security file" in the Suwayda city in September 2025.
+He was appointed as the head of security file in Suwayda on 14 September 2025.
+His home was raided on 29 November by members of the National Guard.
+On 6 April 2026, he was succeeded by Samer Shafiq Azi as head of security file in Suwayda.